 - 1. The low sand beach is not detected by the radar. - The tower on the low beach is detected, but it looks like a ship in a cove.
-At closer range the land would be detected and the cove-shaped area would begin to fill in; then the tower could not be seen without reducing the receiver gain.
+At closer range the land would be detected and the cove-shaped area would begin to fill in; then the tower could not be seen without reducing the receiver gain. - 3.
+The radar shadow behind both mountains.
+Distortion owing to radar shadows is responsible for more confusion than any other cause.
+The small island does not appear because it is in the radar shadow. - 4.
+The spreading of the land in bearing caused by beam width distortion.
+Look at the upper shore of the peninsula.
+The shoreline distortion is greater to the west because the angle between the radar beam and the shore is smaller as the beam seeks out the more westerly shore. - Ship No. 1 appears as a small peninsula.
+Its return has merged with the land because of the beam width distortion.

 Figure 2309c.
-12 mile scale. off-center display at 0700 position.
+12 mile scale (off-center display) at 0700 position.
 See position A in Figure 2309b.

 Figure 2309d.
-12 mile scale display centered at 0730 position.
+12 mile scale (display centered) at 0730 position.
 See position B in Figure 2309b.